Coronavirus: More New Cases Are Now Reported Outside China Than Inside

 "Yesterday, the number of new cases reported outside China exceeded the number of new cases in China for the first time," the head of the World Health Organization said Wednesday in an update on the coronavirus disease COVID-19.

 "Outside China, there are now 2,790 cases in 37 countries, and 44 deaths," WHO Director-General Tedros Adhanom Ghebreyesus said at a briefing in Geneva.

-By contrast, the WHO says, only 10 new cases were reported in mainland China outside of Hubei province, where the virus emerged months ago.
+China's National Health Commission reported 406 new confirmed cases on Tuesday, with the majority of them in Wuhan, in Hubei province.
+Tedros did not specify how many new cases were reported in other countries.
+But he noted an ongoing rise of cases elsewhere.

-The latest global tally includes dozens of new cases in South Korea, Italy and Iran.
+The growing global tally includes spikes in South Korea (with 1,261 total cases), Italy (400 cases) and Iran (139 cases).
 Each of those countries has confirmed at least 10 deaths so far from COVID-19, a mark that surpasses the death toll reported in many Chinese provinces.

+In mainland China, Tedros said, only 10 new cases were reported Tuesday outside of Hubei province, where the virus emerged months ago.

 Tedros is urging the international community to have "hope, courage and confidence" that the new respiratory virus can be contained, citing 14 countries that haven't reported a new case in more than a week.